ACTS OF GOOD

 THE PATRON SAINT OF HUNTING - SAINT HUBERT AT THE MOMENT OF REVELATION

-Or just tripping balls on 'shrooms?
+Or just tripping balls on a heroic dose of 'shrooms?
 Either way, it stopped him from hunting ever again, which makes it weird that Hunters have chosen this guy as their patron Saint.
 Shouldn't their patron saint be Satan?
 Its like if the Tories had chosen an image of a Welsh miner as the new Party symbol.

 Vocal opposition to hunting is as old and 'traditional' as hunting itself.